GREETINGS.

 Fighting the Shackles of Slavery: ‘Kicking and Knocking’ in the Antebellum South

 Jailhouse rock or JHR is a name used to describe a collection of different fighting styles that have been practiced and/or developed within US penal institutions.
+Some examples of the many styles of JHR are 52 Hand Blocks, Comstock Style, Stato.
+Many of these styles of JHR are thought to have evolved regionally in different penal institutions.

 THE CARIBBEAN ISLANDS